 You might not like that they have yelled or screamed for 20 years, but you chose to tolerate it.
 You chose to remain a victim to bad behavior.

 Growing up and owning your responsibility is hard, but it far easier than watching your children suffer for the rest of their lives.

+Start now.
 Own your life.